 They're More Than Just Names, You Know

-The English word "noun" comes from the Latin nomen, meaning "name."
-We use nouns to name things, such as a person, animal, object, place, or action or abstract idea, such as an event or quality (boy, koala, block, farm, invasion, or kindness).
+The English word noun comes from the Latin nomen, meaning name.
+We use nouns to name things, such as a person, animal, object, place, action, or abstract idea (e.g., boy, koala, block, farm, invasion, or kindness).
 Nouns can be defined more precisely by the other words that go with them.
 In particular, nouns often have the definite article "the" in front of them.

 He liked the chocolate.

 The difference between proper nouns and common nouns

 Proper nouns are the names of individual people, places, days of the week, months of the year, or companies, such as Mary, Paris, Sunday, or Heinz.
 Because proper nouns name something specific, they are usually capitalized, regardless of how they are used.

 Unlike proper nouns, common nouns do not name something specific and are not usually capitalized.
 Common nouns name members of a class or group of entities, such as city, book, day, or apple, in contrast to an individual entity, such as a particular city.
 Interestingly, some proper nouns have gradually developed common noun equivalents, such as china and cheddar.

 The four formal properties of nouns are case, gender, number, and person.
 Thus, how each noun will function depends on which property the noun is exhibiting.
 Consider the following examples for each of the four properties:

 Case defines the role of the noun in the sentence—as the subject or object or to show possession.
 Nouns in the subject and object role appear identical in form; nouns that show possession, however, are slightly different as they usually require an apostrophe.

 The French player (subject) is especially tall.